-NEW: While digital disruption was well underway before the COVID-19 Pandemic, these disruptive forces have accelerated in the context of significant market uncertainty that will persist for some time.
-The focus of this program is to provide senior leaders with the foundational skills in strategic thinking to effectively help navigate the organizations through these turbulent times.
+While digital disruption was well underway before the pandemic, these disruptive forces have accelerated in the context of significant market uncertainty that will persist for some time.
+This program provide seniors leaders with the foundational strategic thinking skills to effectively help navigate their organizations through these turbulent times.

 Technological and digital advancements have changed the playing field.
 From mobile banking to transportation to e-commerce, seemingly every industry has been affected.
 While some organizations are making small incremental changes, bold forward thinkers are discovering new uncharted markets that competitors failed to recognize.
 Being able to envision the unthinkable requires a strategic mindset with an intent to change the game.

 In this program, participants will gain the strategic frameworks to anticipate threats and explore new opportunities deliberately.
 Attendees will evaluate business models that incorporate disruptive innovation to seize high-potential markets yet discovered.
 You'll gain the strategic thinking tools to identify value drivers, evaluate repressed markets, and determine where the higher value lies in the future.

 When you leave this program, you'll be better prepared to align innovation with your business strategy, push creative boundaries, and improve your strategic thinking skills to analyze factors for long-term sustainable growth.

 Our live-online programs are delivered in a synchronous format where you'll engage with faculty, industry leaders, and a global set of peers in an interactive, high-impact virtual environment.
 Often, these programs blend live sessions with activities or projects, and readings to deepen one's understanding of the materials.
 The benefit to this format is that you'll receive Booth's rigorous content in short, digestible sessions held multiple times weekly and span over a few weeks.